EQWorks/release/README.md

 # release

-A CLI for release notes generation based on tags and commit history.
+A CLI for changelog and release notes generation based on tags and commit history.

 ## Installation